gorodnichy/two-lives-book/README.md

 You can also use the text to practice your Russian or English.

-Start by fork or load the entire project from here (including all source texts and translations).
+Start by fork or clone the entire project from here (including all source texts and translations).
 Or you can read it from https://bookdown.org/gorodnichy/twolives-book